janpeter19/janpeter19/README.md

    [announcements](https://medium.com/google-colab) and the technical [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

-  **Note 2026-03-16**
+  **Note 2026-03-31**
-Now applications run with **latest PyFMI 2.20.1 and FMPy 0.3.28** in Google Colab with Linux.
+Now applications run with **latest PyFMI 2.21.0 and FMPy 0.3.29** in Google Colab with Linux.
 The application BPL\_IEC\_operation still has problems using FMPy and works only up to version 0.3.21.
 The dialogue with the vendor continues.
-Now all applications directly start in Google Colab and simplify the interaction.
+The FMUs are re-compiled now including a description accesible with command describe('process') using the updated FMU-explore 1.0.3.

    Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).